oroinc/documentation/cookbook/index.rst

 The Oro Cookbook
 ================

-This book contains list of most regulary used solutions in Oro Platform.
+This book contains list of most regularly used solutions in Oro Platform.

 .. toctree::
     how_to_install_oro_platform